Officials: Getting Involved

 Applying for and renewing a licence

-After training you have the option to become a licensed Official.
-The Water Polo Official Licence demonstrates your competence as an official and it also helps the ASA to ensure the sport of Water Polo benefits from the highest possible standards.
+After training you have the option to become a licensed official.
+The Water Polo Officials Licence demonstrates your competence as an official and it also helps the ASA to ensure the sport of Water Polo benefits from the highest possible standards.

-Administered by the Institue of Swimming (IoS) the Official Licensing scheme helps demonstrate that officials have undertaken education or training to ensure they are up to date with their knowledge.
+Administered by the Institue of Swimming (IoS), the Officials Licensing scheme helps demonstrate that officials have undertaken education or training to ensure they are up to date with their knowledge.

 Click here for more information on the licensing scheme.

 To apply for your first licence you will need a passport-sized photograph. the licence costs £10 and lasts for four years.

 - Download the Water Polo initial licence application form

-To renew a licence you will need to provide evidence as part of your submission, details are included within the Renewal Application form.
+To renew a licence you will need to provide evidence of activity and ongoing training as part of your submission, details are included within the Renewal Application form.

 - Download the Water Polo licence renewal application form